doombubbles/powers-in-shop/LATEST.md

+- Fixed the Allow in Chimps settings
-- Fixed a console error that occasionally showed up about mutators
+- Fixed a potential error when the internal Chimps mutator would modify the game model